- Basic data

 Local timeLithuania is in the Eastern European Time (EET) zone at GMT+2hrs.
 When it’s 12:00 in Vilnius it’s 05:00 in New York, 10:00 in London, 11:00 in Warsaw, 13:00 in Moscow and 19:00 in Tokyo.
 Eastern European Summer Time (EEST, GMT+3hrs) falls between the last Sundays of March and October respectively.

 Market ValuesPrices in Lithuania vary but can seem quite high compared to neighbouring countries like Poland.
-The recent entry of the cut-price store chain Lidl may do something to bring prices down.
 Here are some typical everyday products and prices.
-Market values as of June 30, 2017.
+Market values as of August 22, 2017.

 |McDonald’s Big Mac||€ 2.65|